HQarroum/HQarroum/PROFILE.md

 ### 🚀 DevOps

-> Platforms and tools I use in the process of deploying and validating software.
+> Platforms and tools I use for deploying and assessing software.

 <table>
   <tr>